electron/electron/docs/api/app.md

 applications respond to this by making their primary window focused and non-minimized.

+**Note:** `argv` will not be exactly the same list of arguments as those passed to the second instance.
+The order might change and additional arguments might be appended.
+If you need to maintain the exact same arguments, it's advised to use `additionalData` instead.

 **Note:** If the second instance is started by a different user than the first, the `argv` array will not include the arguments.

 This event is guaranteed to be emitted after the `ready` event of `app`